We are now accepting applications for the 2021 Rare Book School scholarship and fellowship cycle.

 The Rosenbach Lectures are the longest continuing series of bibliographical lectureships in the United States.
-The series began in 1931, […]Posted 3 days ago by Laura Eidam
+The series began in 1931, and topics have included fifteenth-century printing, […]Posted 26 days ago by Laura Eidam

 We are pleased to announce the 2021–22 cohort of RBS-UVA Fellows.
 Each RBS-UVA Fellow from this new cohort is completing an RBS course this summer.
 Many congratulations to all the Fellows; we much look forward to seeing their final projects next year!